msfs11/ConsentManager/README.md

 Onboarding: During the onboarding process, new users can sign a policy agreement and give their consent for data collection and processing.
 ConsentManager stores the consent data in the database and enforces the consent policies.
 Policy updates: When a company updates its policy, existing users can be notified and asked to review and update their consent preferences.
 ConsentManager updates the consent data in the database and enforces the updated consent policies.
 Admin management: ConsentManager provides ability for monitoring received consents and data-subject requests.
 ConsentManager stores the consent data in the database and enforces the consent policies.
+Consent and data sharing management: Consent Manager provides APIs for building consent pages and integrating them with an authorization platform.
+This flow enables businesses to give their customers the option to share their data with third-party providers in open finance ecosystems
 ## Sequence diagrams
 ![Sequence diagram](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/msfs11/ConsentManager/main/docs/sequence.puml)